PWRcoin/PWRcoinClassic/README.md

  * New Social Media Graphics – Completed
  * Review And Analysis Of Existing Code Deficiencies – Completed
  * New Website – In Progress
- * Set Up VPS Node For TestNet Testing – In Progress
+ * Set Up VPS Node For TestNet Testing – Completed
- * New RoadMap – On The Do List
+ * New RoadMap – In Progress
  * 2nd Block Explorer – On The Do List
  * Multiple VPS Seed Nodes – On The Do List
- * Code Rework & Release Of New Binaries – On The Do List
+ * Code Rework & Release Of New Binaries – Completed
  * New White Paper – On The Do List

 **Important Note:** *The current development team handling the tasks listed above have no connection to nor assocation with any other group and specifically the individual or group that has been conducting a swap of these coins for tokens on the Waves platform.*